Road Transport Act 2018: Govt moves to relax punishment, fines

 Fines stipulated under 11 sections and sentences under four sections were supposed to be reduced as per the draft.

-The Daily Star could not confirm whether any changes were made to the previous draft when the draft amendment was passed yesterday.
+The Daily Star could not confirm whether any changes were made to the previous draft.

-Now the amendment proposal will be placed before the cabinet again for final approval before sending it to parliament for passage.
+Yesterday, the prime minister instructed the authorities concerned to build one cold storage in each of the eight divisions to preserve agricultural products, said the cabinet secretary.

 Comments